supply chain analytics

 In a way, a company’s supply chain resembles an intricate spider’s web, with each strand representing a different facet of your operations.
 Here analytics is a powerful magnifying glass, that enables you to zoom in on each strand, revealing invaluable insights that can drive smarter decisions.

-Why is analytics gaining such prominence in supply chain management, you might wonder?
+Why is analytics gaining such prominence in supply chain management?

 In a fiercely competitive market, every moment wasted and every dollar spent unnecessarily can make or break a business.
 By bringing analytics into the play, companies can streamline their processes, cut costs, and gain a competitive advantage.